baio/ride-better-web-api/readme.md

 ## Static configs

-Parameters of the system (constant, not privated) is in config.json file.
+Parameters of the system (constant, not private) is in config.json file.
 For every NODE_ENV could by merged from `configs\{NODE_ENV}.config.json`